-For those of you who prefer travelling by ship, there are departures from the ports of Killini, Patras, Astakos, Ithaca, Zakynthos (Schinari) and Lefkada.
-There are no ferries departing from Piraeus port.
-From Killini there are ferries to Poros (1.5 hours), Lixouri (2.5 hours) and Argostoli (4 hours).
+For those of you who prefer travelling by ship, there are frequent departures from the ports of Killini, Patras, Astakos, Ithaca, Zakynthos (Schinari) and Lefkada.
+There are no ferries departing from the port of Piraeus.
+From Killini, there are ferries to Poros (1.5 hours), Lixouri (2.5 hours) and Argostoli (4 hours).
 Ferries departing from Astakos, Ithaca and Patras arrive in the port of Sami.

-Whatever is your preferable means of transport, there are available options to travel to the beautiful and cosmopolitan island of Kefalonia.
-Choose the way that suits you best and travel to Kefalonia for unforgettable holidays!
+Whatever is your preferred means of transport, there are various options for you to travel to the beautiful and cosmopolitan island of Kefalonia.
+Choose the one that suits you best and spend the most unforgettable holidays in Kefalonia!

 Useful telephone numbers: